Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 # Formatting

 How to format the data to send to us?
 You can use either TSV or JSON format.
 The file(s) can be either sent to us or published in a web folder from where it will be regularly updated (see [Data availability & update](#data-availability-update) section).
 Below you find two kind of examples of what is expected with 2 entries:

 ## TSV (Tabulation Separated Values)
 [&#8593;](#top)

 The order of the fields matters as in any TSV file.
-Take care to remove any unnecessary tabulation or return line between fields in order to comply with the expected format.
+Take care to remove any tabulation or return line that can be present in the fields content in order to comply with the expected format.
 No double quotes are needed.
+The header is not needed, it is displayed here only for documentation purpose.

 ```csv
 #name   entryType   node    databaseName    url species description